 These days, when it comes to Star Wars video games the news is rarely good.
 There's been cancellations, and micro-transactions, and even more cancellations.
 This pattern of bad news stories is something Electronic Arts (EA) is hoping will end when their next Star Wars project, Respawn Studio's Jedi: Fallen Order, hits shelves later this year.
-EA CEO Andrew Wilson gave a brief update on the game, speaking glowingly about a recent 20 minute demo he played, during the company's Q3 quarterly earnings call.
+EA CEO Andrew Wilson gave a brief update on the game, speaking glowingly about a recent 20 minute demo he played, during the company's Q3 quarterly earnings call

 Wilson said,

-the fantasy of becoming a Jedi, and we will have a lot more to share
+"It’s very far along in development, and having spent time with it recently myself, it plays spectacularly well.
+This game truly captures the fantasy of becoming a Jedi, and we will have a lot more to share soon."

 The game is expected to get a major showcase in April during Star Wars Celebration, Lucasfilm's official fan convention taking place in Chicago.
 Celebration has previously been used by EA to launch the promotion for their Star Wars Battlefront games, with a cinematic trailer debuting at Celebration followed by a gameplay revealed in the summer at EA Play.